sheetal-a-j/design_patterns/design_pattern.md

 computer = builder.computer
 ```
 ### _**Adapter Design Pattern:**_
-Adapter is a Structural Pattern that allows objects with incompatible interfaces to collaborate.
+It is a Structural Pattern that allows objects with incompatible interfaces to collaborate.

-**Key points :**
+**Key points:**
-* It converts the interface of a class into another interface that  clients expect.
+* It converts the interface of a class into another interface that  client's expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.
 * Wrap an existing class with a new interface.
-* Impedence match an old component to a new system.
+* Impedance match an old component to a new system.

 [Structure of Adapter pattern ](https://bogdanvlviv.com/images/posts/ruby/patterns/design-patterns-in-ruby/adapter_pattern.png)